- B.Sc., Houghton College

 For more information, visit our research lab information page.

 - Cornell, R. B. Membrane lipid compositional sensing by the inducible amphipathic helix of CCT.
 Biochim.
 Biophys.
-Acta, in press.
-2016
+Acta, 2016

 - Lee, J., Taneva, S.G., Holland, B., Tieleman, D.P., and Cornell, R.B.
 Structural basis for auto-inhibition of CTP: phosphocholine cytidylyltransferase (CCT), the regulatory enzyme in phosphatidylcholine synthesis.
 J. Biol.
 Chem.
 2014